Morgawr/Muon/README.md

 https://github.com/Morgawr/muon-up

+Or you can just use the normal [Muon frontend](https://github.com/Morgawr/Muon-fe) that comes packaged with the server.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Federico "Morg" Pareschi
+Copyright (c) 2021 Federico "Morg" Pareschi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal